lhdatalab/lhdatalab.github.io/_posts/2019-08-01-meteohack-fft-index.md

 project_link: 'https://github.com/flegare/MeteoHackFlashFloodDetection'
 button_icon: 'github'
 button_text: 'View on Github'
-lead_text: "The effects of unchecked climate change - flash flooding.
-See our submission for team <b>GeoHack</b> to Environment Canada and Hackworks' MeteoHack <b>hackathon.</b><br>
+lead_text: "One of the effects of unchecked climate change is flash flooding.
+See our submission for team <b>GeoHack</b> to Environment and Climate Change Canada, and Hackworks' MeteoHack <b>hackathon on the GitHub link below.</b><br>
 <p><b>Winner</b> in the Warning!
 Danger Ahead! category - analyze Earth science and weather data to monitor natural disasters, and impact on life and property.</p>
-<p>My personal contribution was detecting floods using Fast Fourier Transforms (FFT)) and a risk model index.
-The FFT index is divided into low, medium, and high risk categories.</p>"
+<p>My personal contribution was detecting floods using Fast Fourier Transforms (FFT) and a risk model index.
+The FFT index is divided into low, medium, and high risk categories for specific watersheds (geographic areas).</p>"
 ---